 The conceptual framework concludes that the framework will not prescribe or require a specific model because there are so many trade-offs required in determining the appropriate capital maintenance model.
-Rather, the framework suggests that needs of financial- statements should be considered in determining the appropriate model. t users
+Rather, the framework suggests that needs of financial- statement users should be considered in determining the appropriate model.